LucaRoma97/ZEDbot/README.md

 :-------------------------:|:-------------------------:
 <img src="images/docking_algorithm.png" alt="alt text" width="350" height="350">  |  <img src="images/sign_second.png" alt="alt text" width="250" height="350">

+The algorithm provides speeds until the distance is higher than the minimum distance (i.e. when the robot is approached with the station).

-In the first the algorithm checks:
+Then, in the first phase the algorithm checks:
 - the **orientation sigma** to be as close as possible to the maximum orientation **Phi**
 - the **angle** to understand from which part the the robot is approaching (from the left or from the right).

-While in the second
+While in the second phase, the robot has to check the orientation to be as small as possible and to rotate clockwise or counterclockwise so that the robot recovers the right direction and straightly reaches the station.

-Moreover the *speed* varies with the distance.
+Moreover, the *speed* varies with the distance.
 The higher the distance, the higher will be the speed, kind of an Hook's law.
 Thanks to this trick the robot can approach to the station in a safe manner.

 The flow chart of the algorithm: